boyinsea/ErosWeb/README.md

-# ErosWeb – Remote Control of the ET-312 eStim Box
+# Remote Control of the ET-312 eStim Box

-This application delivers software remote control of the [ErosTek ET-312 e-stim power unit](https://erostek.com/products/et312b-digital-power-unit) using modern, web-based technology.
+ErosWeb delivers software remote control of the [ErosTek ET-312 e-stim power unit](https://erostek.com/products/et312b-digital-power-unit) using modern, web-based technology.
 There is nothing to download or install aside from the standard components needed to physically connect the ET-312 to a computer.
 ErosWeb is BDSM-informed and aims to facilitate safe, sane, and consensual 1:1 play over the internet.

 * [sub page](/sub.html) – start a scene ([how-to](#subs-wishing-to-present-themselves-for-remote-control-over-the-internet))
 * [Dom page](/Dom.html) – remote-control a sub